 When it comes to getting highly-qualified leads, viral loops deliver the goods.

-According to a Social Media Today report, marketers rate referrals as the 2nd highest source of quality leads.
+report, marketers rate referrals as the 2nd highest source of quality leads.
 That same study shows that 78% of B2B marketers claim that referral programs generate good or excellent leads.

 No surprise there, really.
 When you offer an incentive that interests users, they’re more likely to refer your product to friends whom they think will also find the product useful.